Living With Your Implantable Cardioverter Defibrillator (ICD)

-The American Heart Association understands that living with an ICD can be scary, especially if you made the decision quickly due to sudden cardiac arrest (SCA).
+You may find living with an ICD scary, especially if you made the decision quickly due to sudden cardiac arrest (SCA).
 You need to know that you are not alone or without support.

-Fortunately, research has shown that ICDs can improve quality of life and extend life.
+Fortunately, research has shown that ICDs can extend life and improve quality of life.
 You may live more confidently with an ICD by understanding more about the conditions that led to implantation, the device itself and what to expect from having it.

 Learn more about living with your ICD